Akash1612-cryto/devops_projects/README.md

-# 🚀 End-to-End DevOps Projects (Fresher to Intermediate)
+# 🚀 End-to-End DevOps Projects

 A curated collection of DevOps projects demonstrating cloud deployments, automation, monitoring, CI/CD pipelines, and Kubernetes orchestration using top tools like AWS, Jenkins, Docker, Terraform, and Ansible.